ebe1kenobi/tf-mod-ai-python/README.md

 Version of the https://github.com/TowerfallAi/towerfall-ai : V.1.1

-Big thaks to him who bring AI to Towerfall, I can do training now :)
+Big thanks to him who bring AI to Towerfall, I can do training now :)

 See compil and doc at https://github.com/ebe1kenobi/towerfall-mod-kenobi